2009 Italian Grand Prix: Race

 This race had also proven to be the 11th and last victory, as well as the last podium for Rubens Barrichello's very long, very distinguished and very up-and-down career.
+It was also Brawn' GP final victory.

 The two Toyotas battling for track position.

 The safety car ended a race long battle between the similarly fuelled Räikkönen and Sutil.
 Sutil was able to keep up with the Ferrari driver throughout the race, but couldn't get close enough to pass as a result of turbulent air through the final corner.
 Both made their second and final pit stop at the same time, Räikkönen coming out of the pits first despite a delay leaving his garage after Sutil drove too fast into his box, knocking over a mechanic, who was unhurt.
 Despite Sutil's pressure over the closing stages, Räikkönen held on to inherit third place which would be his last podium until the 2012 Bahrain Grand Prix.
 Sutil did have the consolation of claiming the fastest lap of the race, Force India's first in Formula One.
 This would remain Sutil's outright best finishing position in his career - he inherited the record for the longest podium-less F1 career from Nico Hülkenberg after the 2025 British Grand Prix.

 Fernando Alonso finished fifth, ahead of Kovalainen despite the Finn being on the race-winning one-stop strategy.
 Nick Heidfeld finished seventh after working his way through the field from fifteenth on the grid.
 Sebastian Vettel took the final point, ahead of Ferrari debutant Giancarlo Fisichella.
 Fisichella's replacement at Force India, Vitantonio Liuzzi, retired with a mechanical problem while challenging for the points.